WickedBrat/personal-website/content/blog/intro-to-actor-model.md

 ## Do they act?

 So what are exactly these things called actors?
+Actor can be seen as distributed services instead they do not exist in remote locations.
+Each actor is supposed to do one thing, handle just one functionality.
+The actor model is conceptual model to deal with concurrent computation.
+Having an actor exist individually holds no meaning.
+Actors come together in systems.

+## Actors have mail boxes

+Although multiple actors can run simultaneously, it's crucial to understand that these actors will process messages simultaneously which means that one actor can have multiple messages to process.
+This